 During the initial public participation process the stakeholders and I&AP's were informed of the project by means of background information documents that were sent directly to the contact persons.
-An advertisement that was placed in Mossel Bay Advertiser on the 29th of March 2019 on-site notices that were placed at conspicuous places.
-A 30-days commenting period was allowed which run from 29th March 2019 to 2nd May 2019.
-In accordance with the timeframes stipulated in the EIA Regulations, 2014 (as amended by GNR 326 effective 7 April 2017) the Draft Basic Assessment Report was compiled and will be distributed for comment and perusal to the I&AP's and stakeholders listed above.
-A 30-day commenting period, ending 10th of June 2019, will be allowed for perusal of the documentation and submission of comments.
-The comments received on the DBAR will be incorporated into the Final Basic Assessment Report (FBAR) to be submitted for decision making to DMR.
+An advertisement was placed in Mossel Bay Advertiser on the 29th of March 2019 on-site notices were placed at conspicuous places.
+A 30-days commenting period was allowed which ran from 29th March 2019 to 2nd May 2019.
+In accordance with the timeframes stipulated in the EIA Regulations, 2014 (as amended by GNR 326 effective 7 April 2017) the Draft Basic Assessment Report was compiled and was distributed for commenting and perusal to the I&AP's and stakeholders listed above.
+A 30-day commenting period, ending 10th of June 2019, was allowed for perusal of the documentation and submission of comments.
+The comments received on the DBAR was incorporated into the Final Basic Assessment Report (FBAR) to be submitted for decision making to DMR.